react-microfrontends/navbar/README.md

 yarn start --https --port 9001
 ```

+Note that you may use whichever port you would like to.
 Go to https://localhost:9001/react-mf-navbar.js and verify that you are able to load the file without any SSL problems.
 To solve SSL problems, see [these instructions](https://improveandrepeat.com/2016/09/allowing-self-signed-certificates-on-localhost-with-chrome-and-firefox/).

 Now, go to https://react.microfrontends.app.
 In the browser console, run the following: